 1. Early Childhood Education: Light boxes are valuable tools in preschools and early childhood education settings.
 They can be used to teach basic concepts like shapes, colors, and numbers in a hands-on and engaging way.

 2. Special Education: Light boxes are especially beneficial for children with sensory processing disorders or autism.
 The soothing illumination can help regulate sensory input and create a calming environment.
+Many families of autistic children also use visual sensory tools as part of wider sensory support strategies.
+Our Autism Support Guide explores sensory needs in more detail.

 3. Art Education: Light boxes are a staple in art classrooms.
 They facilitate drawing, tracing, and painting exercises, allowing students to experiment with light and shadow in their artwork.